Netflix-Skunkworks/stethoscope/docs/plugins.rst

 for your environment and to pick-and-choose what data sources, outputs, etc. make sense for your organization.

-Configuration for each plugin is provided in your ``instance/config.py`` file by defining a top-level ``PLUGINS`` dictionary.
-Each key in the dictionary must be the name of a plugin (as given in ``setup.py``, e.g., ``es_notifications``) and the corresponding value must itself be a dictionary with keys and values as described in the sections below for each individual plugin.
-For example, your ``config.py`` might contain:
+Configuration for each plugin is provided in your :file:`instance/config.py` file by defining a top-level ``PLUGINS`` dictionary.
+Each key in the dictionary must be the name of a plugin (as given in :file:`setup.py`, e.g., ``es_notifications``) and the corresponding value must itself be a dictionary with keys and values as described in the sections below for each individual plugin.
+For example, your :file:`config.py` might contain:

 .. code:: py

     PLUGINS = {
       'bitfit': {
-        'BITFIT_API_TOKEN': 'super secret API token',
+        'BITFIT_API_TOKEN': '...',
         'BITFIT_BASE_URL': 'https://api.bitfit.com/',
       },
     }